ad2ien/synapse-eimis-broadcast-module/readme.md

 - when a user is invited to or creates a room, all its MXID are invited
 - when a message is read, it should be marked as read for all the MXID

+## Limitations 🚧

+- The receipts part should not be modified like this, but it's just a POC 🤷🏻

 ## Run the POC 🚜

 ### Prerequisites